 This course offers an introduction to Hebrew poetry in the Psalms.
 The student will develop an understanding of the different types of psalms and their relevance to his/her life.
+The Psalm of Lament will be especially highlighted.

 BOT300-2 Old Testament Wisdom Books